Sports Writing: Books & Articles

 Sports Autobiographies & Memoirs | Co-Writing & Ghostwriting

 Sport remains an enduring focus for both literature and film.
-This is because so many of the most compelling elements of storytelling – triumph, disaster, devotion, adversity, luck (or lack of it), the confrontation of internal and external critics, focus, dedication, a fierce desire for self-expression – are all self-evident when viewed through its prism.
+So many of the most compelling elements of storytelling—like triumph, disaster, devotion, luck (or lack of it), the confrontation of internal and external critics, focus, and a fierce desire for self-expression—are a big part of sport.

 Whether telling an underdog story or that of an elite professional, our experienced ghostwriters understand how to draw on the innate drama of sport to create addictive, engrossing life stories which are then rendered in the author’s authentic voice.

-1. The first step is to fill out our enquiry form to provide a basic outline.
-Following this, we will request further content.
-What each person provides at this stage will vary.
-Some people work purely from memory.
-Others may have kept journals or diaries.
+1. Fill out our enquiry form with a basic outline.
+We appreciate how some people work purely from memory whilst others may have kept journals or diaries.

 2. We will begin to discuss what kind of story is being told.
 What is the arc?
 Is it confessional?
 Observational?
 Analytical?
-Does the author have a new angle on already well-known events, or reflections on his sport as a whole?
-Do they want to inspire or inform or elucidate?
+Does the author have a new angle on already well-known events, or reflections on the sport as a whole?

-6. We will submit the final polished book to you along with all other items and begin the submissions.
+5. We will submit the final polished book to you along with all other items [such as the book proposal and cover letter] and begin submissions to agents and publishers.
 During this period, minor changes can still be made.

 Frequently Asked Questions